moinulhossainmahim/sturent-ui/README.md

   - **Paginating in listings**: Added pagination for fetching more listings.
   - **Listings Filtering**: Implmented filter listings by single, sublet, flat, gender, area, university name.

+<a name="process"></a>
+## 🔄 The Processes I have followed for creating the project.

+  1. Then Dockerize the application for running in using docker.

+  3. Then I had implmented different pages file and folder structure.

+  4. After that I am working on home page UI with all component which includes header.

+  5. Implement modals UI which includes login, registration, filtering modals, create listing modal etc.

+  6. Added single listings page UI for showing listing details.

+  7. Added test data with data types where I needed for example for listings, universities, areas etc which help me later when I am integrating with the backend.

+  8. Added Redux for state management and include all the global state in Redux which includes Modals and others states.

+  9. Integrated Register, Login, Logout with backend and frontend.

+  10. Added React Hook Form and zod validation in Register and Login modals.

+  11. Added React Hook Form and zod validation in Create Listing modals.

+  12. Integrated Google login.

+  13. Make website responsive for mobiles and tablet devices.